286897655/trace-out/README.md

 * Using macros `$c` and `$cm` with overloaded functions will cause compiler error.
 Fix: the function name should be explicitly casted to a desired function type.

 * Using precompiled headers with Visual Studio will cause compiler error.
-Fix: the precompiled header should be manually included in all used pretty_output source files.
+Fix: the precompiled header should be manually included in all used pretty_output source files; or not use precompiled header.